Trump urges House GOP to move quickly on budget, tax cuts

-The president also said that, beyond the looming elections, his plan was the right thing to do for the country, the person said.
+House Republicans, with the urging of President Donald Trump, will strive to pass a budget this week so they can turn their attention to tax reform.
+Trump warned that action on tax reform is crucial to avoiding political failure in 2018.

-Trump and Vice President Mike Pence both joined the House GOP conference call in which Trump called on members to adopt the budget passed by the Senate this week, so that they can move on to passing his tax reform plan
+Trump on Sunday personally implored House GOP members on a conference call to swiftly adopt the budget that was passed last week by the Senate, with the hope of clearing the way for what he described as historic tax cuts.

-Trump told the members they were on the verge of doing something historic by passing the tax cuts, according to one Republican official.
-That official, like others, spoke on condition of anonymity because they were not authorized to discuss publicly what was intended as a private update for members.
+Trump told the lawmakers they were on the verge of doing something historic, according to one Republican official, who, like others, spoke on condition of anonymity because they were not authorized to discuss publicly what was intended as a private update for members.

+Another GOP aide familiar with the conversation said Trump told the members again and again that the party would pay a steep price in next year's midterm elections if it failed to pass his plan.
+The Trump proposal would slash the corporate tax rate to 20 percent and double the standard deduction used by most Americans.
+The president also said multiple times that his plan was the right thing to do for country, this person said.

-The Senate last week passed a budget that includes rules that will allow Republicans to get tax legislation through the Senate without Democratic votes and without fear of a Democratic filibuster.
-The House had passed a different budget, but House Republicans signaled Friday they would simply accept the Senate plan to avoid any potential delay on the tax measure.
+The Senate last week passed a budget plan that includes rules that will allow Republicans to get tax legislation through the Senate without Democratic votes or fear of a Democratic filibuster.
+House Republicans signaled Friday they would simply accept the Senate plan to avoid any potential delay on the tax measure.

 Republicans are desperate to rack up a legislative win after a series of embarrassing failures that have come despite the fact that the party controls both chambers of Congress and the White House.
 At the top of the list: their stalled attempts to pass legislation repealing and replacing "Obamacare."
 If tax reform doesn't pass, many in the party fear an all-out revolt in 2018.

-On the call, House Speaker Paul Ryan told members he hoped to pass a revised Senate budget bill this week to increase the chances that tax reform can be enacted by the end of the year.
+On the conference call Sunday, House Speaker Paul Ryan told members he hoped to pass the Senate version of the budget bill this week to increase the chances that tax reform can be enacted by the end of the year.

 The leaders emphasized the need for the House to pass the Senate budget to avoid negotiations between the two chambers that could slow the process, said two lawmakers on the call, who also spoke on condition of anonymity.
-They said the goal is for House passage of the budget this week, putting the House on track to approve a tax bill by Thanksgiving.
+They said the goal is for House passage of the budget this week, putting it on track to approve a tax bill by Thanksgiving.
+Yet lawmakers have yet to work out crucial details of the plan, including which income levels would be framed in what way by new tax-brackets.

-White House budget director Mick Mulvaney, had told Fox News Sunday earlier Sunday that the House was working "very quickly to accept the Senate amendments," and said the plan "may save as many as 10 or 12 legislative days, which is a big deal."
+White House budget director Mick Mulvaney told Fox News earlier Sunday that the House was working "very quickly to accept the Senate amendments," and said the plan "may save as many as 10 or 12 legislative days, which is a big deal."

 But as the focus turns to taxes, Congress continues to struggle with health care legislation.